Tips for Talking with Professors

 When you arrive at your scheduled meeting time, have an idea of what you want to discuss.
 You look (and are) more organized when you have questions written down and notes highlighted.
 If you are going over classroom accommodations, know what they are.
 If you are going over a graded test, have some idea of what went wrong and discuss ways for improvement.
 If you are having trouble understanding lecture material, present some options that will work for you.

-If you meet with a professor who is unwilling to work with you on providing accommodations, or with whom other difficulties arise, please contact SDS immediately.
+If you meet with an instructor who is unwilling to work with you on providing accommodations, or with whom other difficulties arise, please contact SDS immediately.
 While it is important that you develop self-advocacy skills, we are here to help you in that process.